heavyedge/heavyedge-landmarks/doc/source/index.rst

 ===================

 Plateaus detected by landmarks can be severely affected by noise or data artifacts.
-For Type 2 profiles, :func:`plateau_type2` can be used for more robust plateau detection by nonlinear regression.
+For Type 2 profiles, :func:`plateau_type2` can be used for more robust plateau detection through nonlinear regression.

 .. plot::
     :context: close-figs